astral123457/SolanaDevMinecraft/README.md

 sudo apt install docker.io

-Then, you can run the command with the www user: sudo docker run --rm \
+Then, you can run the command with the www user:

--v /home/astral/astralcoin:/solana-token \
--v /home/astral/astralcoin/solana-data:/root/.config/solana \
-heysolana solana balance
+root@debian:~/solana# bash carteira.sh

+root@350bf931f092:/solana-token# solana-keygen new -o /root/.config/solana/id.json

+Generating a new keypair

+For added security, enter a BIP39 passphrase

+NOTE!
+This passphrase improves security of the recovery seed phrase NOT the keypair file itself, which is stored as insecure plain text

+BIP39 Passphrase (empty for none):
+Enter same passphrase again:

+sudo docker run --rm \ -v /home/astral/astralcoin:/solana-token\ -v /home/astral/astralcoin/solana-data:/root/.config/solana \heysolana solana balance

 6. Configure Permissions on the www User
 If you need the www user to have access to additional groups, you can edit it directly: